mustapha-amin/mustapha-amin/README.md

 ### 🚀 About Me
 I'm a passionate **Flutter developer** focused on building pixel-perfect, high-performance mobile apps.
 I love turning UI designs into functional, beautiful, and responsive applications.

-- 🔧 Tools I use: Flutter and Dart
+- 🔧 Tools I use: Flutter, Dart, NodeJs, Express and Typescript
 - 👨‍💻 Always open to collaborations,jobs and open-source contributions
-- Currently exploring NodeJs

 ---